Skip to content

 Magic-link visitor management

 Magic-link visitor management is the lighter pattern.
 Member sends an invite, guest gets a single-tap link, link opens the door (or hands a QR to reception).
 No app to install, no password to forget.
-This playbook is the recipe — what to put in the invite, how the day-of-visit flow works, what to log for compliance, and how to wire it up to Salto-style access control.
+This playbook is the recipe: what to put in the invite, how the day-of-visit flow works, what to log for compliance, and how door-access automation will wire in when that integration lands.

 The shortest definition.
 A magic link is a single-use URL that authenticates a guest for a bounded window (typically 90 seconds before their booking, until 90 minutes after).